arunmdavid/blog/_posts/2015-02-07-full-time-into-doparttime.markdown

 We had submitted resignation from our respective employers and was serving notice period eagerly waiting to start our venture.
 The last working day came, and in fact, I directly went to the incubation center in the evening itself after farewell as both the offices are located back to back.

 As we had planed, we knew, I'll be taking care of technology, and Mohan will take care of operations.
 But, what to develop? what to execute?
 How to make money?
 We just had the idea, 'A website for part time job' and a broken, non production ready prototype.
-Also 'Jobbied' will not be the product name as it has no clarity.
+Also 'Jobbied' will not be the product name as realizing that no one likes and knows the spelling for the word.

 > " OMG, we don't even have a website and also can't put this buggy prototype in live. "